With Google Analytics (GA) on your website, you’ll be able to answer questions like:

 Let’s get started.

-Now it's time to add your Google Analytics code to your Squarespace site using Google Tag Manager.
+Now it's time to add your Google Analytics tracking code to your Squarespace website using Google Tag Manager.

-Sign in to your Google Tag Manager account (if you haven’t installed Google Tag Manager on your Squarespace site, check out this tutorial), select the container that is set up on your Squarespace website and go to “Tags”.
+Sign in to your Google Tag Manager account (if you haven’t installed Google Tag Manager on your Squarespace website, check out this tutorial), select the container that is set up on your Squarespace account, and go to “Tags”.